-This twenty-one acre tract of land in the town of Mansfield, stretching from Browns Road to Schoolhouse Brook Park, was deeded to Joshua’s Trust by Katherine and Hamilton Holt.
-The Holts, better known as Kay and Tony, have long been members of the Trust and are active in numerous civic projects.
+This 41-acre tract of land in the town of Mansfield, stretching from Browns Road to Schoolhouse Brook Park, was deeded to Joshua’s Trust by Katherine and Hamilton Holt.
+The Holts, better known as Kay and Tony, have long been members of the Trust and have been active in numerous civic projects.

-To Kay Holt, who grew up on the property, “every rock has some special meaning”, and there are lots of rocks, which along with the deep sand deposits document the glacial forces that shaped the area.
-Rocks are also featured in the walls that mark the old boundaries of pasture and wood lots, stretching up from Rt.
-195.
+To Kay Holt, who grew up on the property, “every rock has some special meaning,” and there are lots of rocks, which along with the deep sand deposits document the glacial forces that shaped the area.
+Rocks are also featured in the walls that mark the old boundaries of pasture and wood lots, stretching up from Route 195.

 The parcel which the Holts have given to the Trust is part of a large holding acquired over a number of years by Kay’s parents, Dr. Kenneth Kinney and Claire Calnen Kinney.
 Originally from Iowa, Dr. Kinney practiced as a physician in North Dakota during the Depression, traveling to the remote homes of his patients on a horse called “Hard Knocks” and getting paid with potatoes.
 He came east to study radiology at Harvard and was then recruited to Connecticut by Dr. Edward Ottenheimer, who was staffing the recently built Windham Hospital.
 Dr. Kinney served as radiologist for much of Eastern Connecticut until his death in 1957.